leoncross/CV/README.md

 | [Single Page Notes App](https://github.com/leoncross/notes-spa/) | Vanilla JavaScript SPA app developed using TDD with my own testing framework, deployed on [Heroku](https://notes-spa.herokuapp.com/)        |    Javascript |

-You can see all of my work at [Github](https://github.com/leoncross).

 ### <a name="Education">Education</a>

 #### Makers Academy (Nov '18 to Feb '19)